Free interactive D&D 5e SRD stat block

 How to run Crocodile

 A crocodile is an environmental hazard with a stat block.
-CR 1/2, AC 12, 13 HP, 30 ft. swim speed and 20 ft. on land.
+CR 1/2, AC 12, 13 HP, 30 ft. swim and 20 ft. walk.
 The encounter is the river, not the croc.
 Players who walk past a slow-moving brown stretch of water without rolling Perception are the target audience for this monster.

 Set the ambush at the water's edge.
-Crocodiles have +2 Stealth and a Dex of 10, so they're not invisible, but they are flat-bottomed logs in murky water until something steps within reach.
+Crocodiles have +2 Stealth and Dex 10, so they are not invisible, but they are flat-bottomed logs in murky water until something steps within reach.
+The Bite is +4 to hit for 6 damage (1d8+2), and on hit grapples a Medium or smaller creature (escape DC 12) with the Restrained condition.
 The fight resolves in two or three rounds because 13 HP folds to a single martial hit, but the surprise round is where the damage happens.
-A grappled or dragged PC who fails a Strength check goes underwater, and now the rest of the party is rolling Athletics or Acrobatics against the current while their friend takes drowning damage.
-That's the whole encounter shape: a brief panic, a save-or-suffer, and a dead reptile.
+A grappled PC who fails a Strength check goes underwater, and now the rest of the party is rolling Athletics or Acrobatics against the current while their friend takes drowning damage.
+That is the whole encounter shape: a brief panic, a save-or-suffer, and a dead reptile.
+Hold Breath means the crocodile can wait underwater for an hour without issue.

 Use them in groups of two or three for any party past tier 1.
 A single croc is a speed bump.
 Three crocs in a fording scene, with one dragging the heaviest-armored PC into deep water while the other two snap at the rescuers, is a memorable five minutes.
-They have no traits, no ranged attacks, and no judgment beyond "that smells like food," so don't try to run them as tactical opponents.
+They have no judgment beyond that smells like food, so do not try to run them as tactical opponents.
 They just hold what they grab.

 Describe the bite as a clamp, not a chew.
 The horror is the lock, not the wound.
-A crocodile that won't let go is scarier than one that bites twice.
+A crocodile that will not let go is scarier than one that bites twice.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.